“Tell me and I forget. Teach me and I remember. Involve me and I learn.” - Benjamin Franklin

 Remotely Accessible Anytime, Anywhere

-While this isn’t unique to VILT programs per se, it is an important aspect of their growing popularity, particularly when the structure they follow is relevant to a specific learning need.
+With the VILT program, a training session can be delivered to anyone, anywhere – and accessed anytime, as long as the session is recorded for posterity!
+While this isn’t unique to VILT programs per se, it is an important aspect of their growing popularity, mainly when the structure they follow is relevant to a specific learning need.

 Caters To Different Learning Styles

-Although VILT learning can be both generic in scope, or highly tailored to specific needs, the functionality many platforms provide is better set up to cater to multiple types of learning.
-Depending on who you speak to (!), many education practitioners have long posited that there are three main learning styles: visual (watching), auditory (listening), and kinesthetic (doing).
+Although VILT learning can be both generic in scope or highly tailored to specific needs, the functionality many platforms provide is better set up to cater to multiple types of virtual training.
+Depending on who you speak to (!), some education practitioners have long posited that there are three main learning styles: visual (watching), auditory (listening), and kinesthetic (doing).

 In practice, VILT programs enable all of these.
-Live and recorded classroom sessions give learners the opportunity to engage by watching, listening, asking questions, and making notes – while a whole suite of digital tools provide them with opportunities to interact on a one-to-one or one-to-many basis (see ‘Delivery In Practice’ for more info below).
+Live and recorded classroom sessions and instructor-led training allow learners to engage by watching, listening, asking questions and making notes – while a whole suite of digital tools provide them with opportunities to interact on a one-to-one or one-to-many basis (see ‘Delivery In Practice’ for more info below).

 Blended Learning Is Key To Success

 In addition, the virtual instructor also has a variety of digital content elements they can use to make the learning experience more interactive and learners engaged.
 These include things like surveys, polls, and quizzes.
 They can also share graphs, videos, and other resources easily – and at scale – to all students at once.

 VILT’s success is, without a doubt, a result of its ability to blend different elements of human-centered and technology-based learning – interaction plus instruction.
 It can also be used in conjunction with other digital or real-world education types, including MOOCs, eLearning, and other forms of training.

 Designing & Implementing a Virtual Instructor-Led Training Program